nosas/blog/toonvision/multiclassification/article.md

 ```

 This specific search will take about 30-40 minutes to complete.
-Following the random search, we'll review the highest performing parameters in TensorBoard, tighten the search space, and then launch a more efficient `Hyperband` or `BayesianOptimization` search.
+Following the random search, we'll review the highest performing parameters, tighten the search space, and then launch a more efficient `Hyperband` or `BayesianOptimization` search.
-Let's see what TensorBoard can tell us about the most optimal hyperparameter values.
+Let's see what the tuning results can tell us about the most optimal hyperparameter values.

 ### Tuning results